 At first, it can be hard to incorporate open-ended questions into your daily routines and lesson plans.
 But, with some practice, they can help you transform your classroom's learning environment, and the way your students think about the world.
 We've got three resources below that will teach you more about the basics of open-ended questions and how to incorporate them into your classroom.

-During the summer, we did a webinar with EdWeb about open-ended questions in the early learning classroom.
-This webinar will allow you to dig a little deeper into open-ended questions.
-You'll be given exercises to help you generate your own open-ended questions, strategies for "encouraging children to reflect and respond," and learn how open-ended questions fit into the CLASS tool.
+Our webinar about open-ended questions in the early learning classroom digs a little deeper into open-ended questions.
+You'll get exercises to help you generate your own open-ended questions, strategies for "encouraging children to reflect and respond," and learn how open-ended questions fit into the CLASS tool.

-This infographic is perfect for those of you who want to learn about the basics of open-ended questions in an easy-to-read format, or for those of you who need a refresher or reminder of the basics.
+This infographic is perfect for those of you who want to learn about the basics of open-ended questions in an easy-to-read format, or for those of you who need a refresher on the basics of open-ended questions.
 Print it out and carry it with you, and share it with your colleagues!